feridruano/Algorithms/README.md

 # Data Structures and Algorithms

 Teaching myself Data Structure and Algorithms with a focus on concepts rather dishing out implementations.
-Although, I write down my thoughts and breakdowns of the concepts on scratch paper most of time.
+Although, I write down my thoughts and breakdown the concepts on scratch paper most of time.
 So, this repository mainly contains code and I plan on adding more markdowns soon.

+**Edit:** I started adding more markdowns after each reading by practicing my recall and fixing any mistakes or answering any questions by looking back at the books.

 ## List of Books

-1. Computer Science Distilled
+- [x] Computer Science Distilled
-    - Great Overview of Computer Science
+  - Great overview of computer science.
+Took no notes.

-2. Grokking Algorithms
+- [x] Grokking Algorithms
-    - Too Basic and Not Interesting
+  - Too basic and not interesting enough.
+Did not want to finish the book.

-3. A Common-Sense Guide to Data Structures and Algorithms
+- [ ] A Common-Sense Guide to Data Structures and Algorithms
-    - Well structured and great breakdown of the concepts.
+  - Well structured and a great breakdown of the concepts for beginners.

-3. Introduction to Algorithms (CLRS)
+- [ ] Introduction to Algorithms (CLRS)
-    - Soon...
+  - Best book for understanding the analysis of algorithms.